Thinking about pregnancy after the death of your baby

 Get a preconception checkup before you get pregnant to help make sure you’re healthy when you get pregnant.

-If you decide to get pregnant again, be hopeful.
 Just because you’ve had a baby die doesn’t mean it will happen in your next pregnancy.

 What if you have mixed feelings about getting pregnant again?